MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 `IBakedModel`
 =============

-`IBakedModel` is the result of calling `IUnbakedModel::bakeModel`.
-Unlike `IUnbakedModel`, which purely represents a shape without any concept of items or blocks, `IBakedModel` is not as abstract; it represents geometry that has been optimized and reduced to a form where it is (almost) ready to go to the GPU.
+`IBakedModel` is the result of calling [`IModel::bake`][IModel::bake].
+Unlike `IModel`, which purely represents a shape without any concept of items or blocks, `IBakedModel` is not as abstract; it represents geometry that has been optimized and reduced to a form where it is (almost) ready to go to the GPU.
 It can also process the state of an item or block to change the model.

 In a majority of cases, it is not really necessary to implement this interface manually.
 One can instead use one of the existing implementations.